Frequently Asked Questions

 What is telepsychiatry?

-Telepsychiatry refers to the utilization of information technology and other forms of communication, in order to provide psychiatric care remotely through live and interactive videoconferencing.
+Telepsychiatry is the practice of providing psychiatric care remotely through live and interactive video conferencing.

 Is telepsychiatry an effective method for providing patient care?